Lichtso/netLink/README.md

 * Socket can be used as std::streambuf
 * SocketManager calls various events for (dis)connecting, receiving data, connection requests and status changes
 * MsgPack v5 support: http://msgpack.org
-	* std::streambuf serializer and deserializer
-	* hierarchy or token stream
-	* push and pull parser